-Finally, we investigated whether landing positions were normally distributed on a trial level.
-To this end, we plotted the distributions of the different landing positions.
-Given the effect of saccade latency on (initial) landing positions, we did this separately for the fastest, the slowest, and the intermediate saccades.
-More precisely, we firstly removed the between-subjects variability from saccade latencies (Cousineau, 2005).
-Next, we divided the resulting normalized saccade latencies into three equal bins.
-Then, per saccade-latency bin, we divided landing positions into 15 equal landing-position bins.
-The resulting distributions are shown in Figure 3, and, importantly, appear to be unimodal.
-Furthermore, the bin means of the slowest refixations in Figure 2 may give the impression that these saccades were redirected slightly towards the objects' CoG (as compared to earlier refixations).
-However, by looking at their distributions (Figure 3b and 3d, orange lines), it becomes clear that this average tendency comes from the fact that some some of the latest refixations were directed towards the objects' handle side, instead of the action-direction side.
+Finally, to investigate whether landing positions were normally distributed on a trial level, irrespective of saccade latency, we plotted the distributions of the landing positions of initial and refixation saccades separately for three saccade-latency intervals.
+This was done by firstly removing the between-subjects variability from saccade latencies (Cousineau, 2005), and then dividing the resulting normalized saccade latencies into three equal bins.
+For each saccade-latency bin, landing positions were divided into 15 equal bins.
+The resulting distributions are shown in Figure 3, and, importantly, appear to be all unimodal, except for refixation saccades, particularly those that were generated later on (orange curves).
+While the distributions of initial saccades all peak towards the center/CoG of the objects, the distributions associated with refixations show a main peak towards the action-related side of the object, and a second peak or tail slightly towards the handle side, and closer in turn to the CoG of the object.
+This explains why the latest-triggerred refixations in Figure 2 tended to be redirected, on average, slightly towards the objects' CoG (as compared to earlier refixations).
 Thus, on a trial level, slower refixations were not more likely to land towards the CoG than earlier refixations.

 Figure 3: Distributions of initial saccades (left) and refixations (right) in Experiment 1, relative to the objects' absolute center (upper) and relative to the objects' CoG (lower).
 Given the influence of saccade latency on landing positions, we plotted separate distributions for the 33% fastest (blue), medium (green), and slowest (orange) saccades.
 Gray dotted vertical lines indicate the reference point.
 In order to keep the range on the y-axis constant, we normalized absolute frequencies relative to their minimum and maximum frequency within a given distribution.